This area gives helpful information to English Language Learners and their families, including resources and helpful websites.

 - the student’s English language development is limited

-The Transitional Program of Instruction serves students from different language backgrounds.
+The Transitional Program of Instruction (TPI) serves students from different language backgrounds.
 Instruction is usually given in English, but at a level that the student can comprehend.
 The program helps students transition into the mainstream program as soon as they can succeed on their own.

 Identifying English Language Learners (ELL)